 NHMRC funds research through institutions that it has approved to administer NHMRC grants.

-Roles and responsibilities of AIs
+Roles and responsibilities of Administering Institutions

-Requirements for AI status
+Requirements for Administering Institution status

 1. Conduct health and medical research in Australia